fredstraub/fredstraub.github.io/essays/goals.md

     <img src="../images/devOps2.png">
 </div>

 My work history is primarily in leading teams and working with multiple organizations at a time.
 I have also almost always had an emergency response element throughout my work history with many on-call duties.
 I enjoy ever-changing workplaces and being on the leading edge of new ideas.
-This semester I am taking a Software Development class, as well as Databases Design and the prequisite class for Security classes.
+This semester I am taking a Software Development class, as well as Databases Design and the prerequisite class for Security classes.
 I plan on taking more security and networking classes in the future as I move closer to my goal.